What to Expect

 1st Summer

-The first summer is critical for completing the majority of the 600-hour embedded graduate-level internship.
+The first summer is critical for completing the 600-hour embedded graduate-level internship.
 The student will also complete the third internship course.

 Suggested class: